huynguy-db/arcion-docs/content/docs/source-setup/SQLServer/realtime-replication/arcion-cdc-agent.md

 config-auth-type: NATIVE
 ```

-The three parameters in the preceeding sample describe a _configuration user_.
+The three parameters in the preceding sample describe a _configuration user_.
 Arcion CDC Agent uses this configuration user to set up replication.
 You can specify these parameters either [in plain text form](#using-a-connection-configuration-file) or [in a KeyStore](#use-keystore-for-credentials).

 If you specify `config-username`, Arcion CDC Agent uses this user to set up replication.
 If you don't specify `config-username`, Arcion CDC Agent uses the [main `username`](#username).